sguox002/leetcode/leetcode-all.md

 - using map to store previous visited elements, and binary search O(N^2) since the distance is O(N)
 - segment tree.
 - merge sort divide and conquer. divide into left and right part and then use two pointer to compare O(n/2)+O(n/4)+....
 ->>

+<<-327	Count of Range Sum    		35.7%	Hard
+return the number of range sums in [L,R]. prefix sum, and save in map: presum vs list of index. then use binary search to get the lowerbound and upperbound.
+O(N^2) other approach: merge sort: prefix sum and divide into two parts, count the right part - left part in the range. using three pointer to find the region for each element in left. (note prefix shall add 0, and segment needs have at least 2 elements) binary index tree:
+->>

 <<-95	Unique Binary Search Trees II    		41.6%	Medium